Traditional Book Publishing FAQs for Authors

 • author expenses, what a publisher pays for, and how much traditional publishing costs

-I’m going to skip the humor, skip the story about how I finally watched Top Gun Maverick that I was going to somehow tie into this conversation, and go straight to the basic info and the Q&As.
+I’m going to skip the humor, skip the story about watching a National Guard training exercise at the airport while humming along the Top Gun song that I was going to somehow tie into this conversation, and go straight to the basic info and the Q&As.

 ⬇️Traditional Publishing: Definition, Pros and Cons, and the Process⬇️